mk8310/pgadmin4/docs/en_US/backup_dialog.rst

      modifications) on other architectures.

-   * Select *Directory* to generate a directory-format archive suitable for use with *pg_restore*.
-This file format creates a directory with one file for each table and blob being dumped, plus a *Table of Contents* file describing the dumped objects in a machine-readable format that *pg_restore* can read.
+   * Select *Directory* to generate a directory-format archive suitable for use with *sys_restore*.
+This file format creates a directory with one file for each table and blob being dumped, plus a *Table of Contents* file describing the dumped objects in a machine-readable format that *sys_restore* can read.
 This format is compressed by default.

 * Use the *Compression Ratio* field to select a compression level for the backup.
 Specify a value of zero to mean use no compression; specify a maximum